bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 In addition to selecting the tools in toolbars, you can also control their appearance.
-The ``autohide`` attribute specifies that the toolbar is visible only when the mouse is inside the plot area, and otherwise it is
+The ``autohide`` attribute specifies that the toolbar is visible only when the mouse is inside the plot area, otherwise it is hidden.
-hidden:

 .. bokeh-plot:: docs/user_guide/examples/styling_toolbar_autohide.py
     :source-position: above